 1. Out-of-state drivers can have an attorney appear in court in their place

 Drivers from out-of-state that get a speeding ticket do not have to appear in court to fight their ticket.
-Instead, they can hire a local Louisiana traffic ticket attorney to represent them on their day in court to argue their case.
+Instead, they can hire a local New Orleans traffic ticket attorney to represent them on their day in court to argue their case.

 Even if you’re not from Louisiana, a ticket from out-of-state will impact your insurance rates in your home state and add to the points against you in your home state, so it’s important to make sure you have someone working the case on your behalf.